 Robby Hopkins, country music singer/songwriter, is a NASHNext Regional Winner for the Chattanooga area/NASHIcon 107.9 and Nashville Rising Star winner.
-He's opened shows for Craig Campbell, Joe Nichols, and T. Graham Brown in 2018, and has also opened for Randy Houser, Lauren Alaina, Aaron Tippin, Travis Tritt, and twice for both Craig Morgan and music legend Gene Watson.
-In June 2019, he will open for Rodney Atkins and William Michael Morgan.
+He's opened shows for Rodney Atkins, William Michael Morgan in 2019, Craig Campbell, Joe Nichols, and T. Graham Brown in 2018, and has also opened for Randy Houser, Lauren Alaina, Aaron Tippin, Travis Tritt, and twice for both Craig Morgan and music legend Gene Watson.
 He's co-billed with The Band Perry, Foreigner, Alan Jackson, and Miranda Lambert, and performed acoustic shows with Darryl Worley and Keith Anderson.
 He's represented the Atlanta area and Kicks 101.5 in the Georgia State finals of the Texaco Country Showdown.
 Hopkins plays regularly at the renowned Bluebird Café in Nashville.
 On his first visit there, the host commented that he “stole the show”.
 WDVX Knoxville’s Writers Block show hosts named him the “Best of the Best”, and he was named “Best Country Artist” for the Chattanooga, TN area.
 Smoky Mountain Songwriters Festival calls him a “Hot Songwriter to Watch”.

 Robby was born in Spencer, Tennessee into a musically gifted family, and grew up in Northwest Georgia.
 His grandmother taught him his first guitar chords when he was eight, and he wrote his first song at age sixteen.
 He's often recognized for his ease on stage and for his voice – often compared to some of his favorite country greats -- Vern Gosdin, Keith Whitley, Merle Haggard, Randy Travis, & Ronnie Dunn.
 Robby's music is playing on country radio including Chattanooga's WUSY US-101, WUUQ Classic Country 97.3/99.3, and 107.9 NASH Icon; Knoxville's Merle FM, and WDVX, WKVL Alcoa, TN; Calhoun, GA's WJTH to name a few.
 Several online radio stations have also picked up his music.
 He performs regularly at music venues, festivals, malls, restaurants, churches, television, radio, charity, corporate, and private events.